CHILE TORTILLAS CON QUESO

 I remember the first time I ate a raw Jalapeño.
 It was like fire against my unseasoned tongue.
-I was only a teenager and had no idea what to do to relieve the heat in my mouth.
+I was only a teenager then and had no idea what remedy would relieve the heat in my mouth.

-While writing this article, I likewise posted a chile-experience question to my son, Eric.
-I asked him if he liked the hot peppers and he flat-out responded “No“!
-The next response was something about trying a Habanero chile.
-He recalls the immediate reflex of “screaming” as an end result!
-The odd thing about him is that it does not bother his psyche to bring back fiery hot chile pepper sauce from visits to New Orleans to give to his friends in New York.
+While writing this article, I likewise posted a chili eating experience question to my son, Eric.
+I asked him if he liked the hot peppers and he flat-out responded with a “No“!
+The next response revolved around his experimentations with a Habanero chili.
+He recalls the spontaneous reflex of “screaming out loud” after completion of that derringer do!
+The odd thing about him is that it does not bother his conscious to bring back fiery hot chili pepper sauce from visits to New Orleans to give to his friends in New York.
 Must be his inner Schadenfreude complex!

 My oldest daughter, Susan, had a different result with peppers.
 “I have never screamed eating chili peppers” she said.
 “I did eat some red salsa that burned my face but was so good I couldn’t stop eating it.
 I was numb by the time it all ended” she added.
 Hmm!
 Hot chile peppers in the salsa?

 Chugging water after biting down on a chili pepper will only spread the capsaicin around the inside of your mouth where it will come in contact with more pain receptors and amp up the burning sensation.
 Steer clear of beer and soda too—both beverages are mostly water.
 A glass of milk is probably the best remedy because the lactic acid diffuses the chemical reaction.

 Excerpt from article in Greatist.com by Jeff Cattel

 Learning To Accept The Fire

 Since then I have learned to accept the fire that comes with chile peppers like Jalapeños, Cayenne Peppers, and Chipotles (Dried Jalapeños).
 I love the zap and flavor (and heat?) that they add to a meal.